Bayurzx/Save_Earth_AI/README.md

 <!--- STARTEXCLUDE --->
-# Save Earth with Astra
+# Save Earth Azure AI

-Create entries of newly discovered, rare, or near-extinct life discoveries on earth for the world to see!
+Create entries of newly discovered, rare, or near-extinct life discoveries on earth with the help of `AI` 🤖 for the world to see!

 <!---Add Image here --->
 ![image](https://raw.githubusercontent.com/Bayurzx/save-earth/footer/screenshots/Home.jpg)